HypePhilosophy/turnt-tls/README.md

 ```

 ## Notes
 Much of the syntax is similar to the popular but deprecated [requests](https://www.npmjs.com/package/request) package.
-However, it is worth to note that pseudo-header order is not supported, but with enough support I will add it.
-Additionally, I will add more http methods if people would like me to.

 I have also taken the liberty to provide pre-made binaries that will run on MacOS, Linux, and Windows, however you are free to build your own.
 All that would entail would be changing a few lines in the `./golang/build.bat` file.